 Elastic Beanstalk - python application server structure and celery installation

-Elastic beanstalk python application is deployed under /opt/python/.
 The application is running under Apache web server.

 Source folder structure is this: